 (Clouds clearing up after a bout of rain.
 A polarizer was used to darken the sky further to enhance the demarcation between sky and the cumulus clouds.)

-Even with really dark clouds, the sky may not get captured properly.
+When the sky is cloudy, it is darker than a clear sky, and yet, even with really dark clouds, the sky may not get captured properly.
 The clouded sky maybe even 5 stops (or more) brighter than the rest of the scene.
 The reason?
-The landscapes in daytime are lit by the direct light from the sun.
+The landscapes in the daytime are lit by the direct light from the sun.
 So, when the sky is covered by clouds, the landscapes also get less amount of sun and therefore the difference still exists.
-Sometimes when sun shows itself from a corner while the dark clouds cover rest of the sky, the sky may come close to the landscapes in terms of brightness.
+Sometimes when the sun shows itself from a corner while the dark clouds cover the rest of the sky, the sky may come close to the landscapes in terms of brightness.

 The first requirement is to reduce the brightness of the clouds in comparison to the foreground landscape.
 I recommend using graduated ND filters at the time of capturing the images.
 Yes, the actual filters that are mounted in front of the lens and not the ones used on computer!
 For most of the cloudy skies, I use a Graduated ND8 filter.
 It seems to work in most scenarios for me.
 This brings about a reduction of around 3 stops in the darkest region.
 (Neutral Density Filters)